-Choose Format > Lineweight.
+1 Choose Format > Lineweight.

-In the Lineweight list, choose the lineweight that you want to make current.
+2 In the Lineweight list, choose the lineweight that you want to make current.

-Click OK.

 Command line LINEWEIGHT

-TIP On the status bar, right click the word LWT to toggle the display of lineweights on and off.
+TIP On the status bar, click the LWT button to toggle the display of lineweights on and off.
 NOTE To see lineweights in your drawing, you may need to turn on lineweights.